 Johan van Nordingen der Jonge, is depicted as a shepherd with a houlette in the crook of his arm and holding a perfectly depicted one-piece alto-sized recorder, in the common style of the 17th century.
-The fingers of the player are rather constrained; the paired holes for the little finger of the lowermost hand are a bit too near to the bottom of the instrument.
-He plays left hand uppermost.
-His painting provides a rare example of supporting the recorder by placing the left little finger of the upper hand below the instrument.
+The fingers of the player are rather constrained; the lowest finger hole is paired (and bit close to the lower end of the instrument).
+This painting provides a rare example of supporting the recorder by placing the left little finger below the instrument.